-URS independent audit of Integral Energy confirms that its GreenPower product, INgreen,, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.3.
+URS' independent audit of Integral Energy confirms that its GreenPower products, INgreen and Wyuna Water, are in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.4.
+Key data relevant to the audit is presented in the following tables.